Summary of Admissions

 Special Applicant

-Individuals, who do not qualify as a regular applicant, may apply as a special applicant.
-Special applicants must satisfy the standards established by the Committee of Bar Examiners of the State Bar of California with respect to prelegal education.
-An applicant may not be admitted as a Special Student unless he or she has satisfied the examination requirements (currently the College Level Equivalency Program examination – see below CLEP Overview) of § 6060(c)(2) of the California Business and Professions Code and Rule VII, Section 1 of the Rules Regulating Admission to Practice Law in California.
+Individuals who do not qualify as a regular applicant may apply as a special applicant.
+Special applicants must satisfy the standards established by the CBE with respect to prelegal education.
+An applicant may not be admitted as a special student unless he or she has satisfied the examination requirements, currently the College Level Equivalency Program (CLEP examination) of § 6060(c)(2) of the California Business and Professions Code and Rule VII, Section 1 of the Rules Regulating Admission to Practice Law in California.
+Other than the minimum threshold mandated by the CBE, Taft Law School has not developed any pre- established criteria for special admissions.
+In the admission of special applicants, the major consideration is whether the applicant can succeed in the program and if the applicant will benefit from the program, and will be subject to a comprehensive review.

-Transfer Students
+Juris Doctor Transfer Students

 International Students